Raj-pandian/Chatbot/README.md

 # Chatbot
-Retrieval Based Chatbot
+Retrieval Based Chatbot.
 This chat bot used to read the input from the user and predict the output using Deep learning ML technique.

 We have a Input intent file as a input, it has patterns and responses.
 The bot once receive the user input it will through the corresponding correct responses to the user questions.

-In this chatbot needs below 4 steps,
+Below are the chatbot evaluation steps,
 1. Data Exploration:   Know the data
 	Intents.json (patterns and responses)
 2. Data Pre-processing: Clean up the data and Normalization